-Heritage top fruit diversity lost in memory
+Heirloom Top Fruit diversity lost in memory

 Germplasm collections can also play a major role in the development of new crop varieties which are better adapted to current climate changes.
+Natural resistance to pests and diseases, as well as such abiotic constraints may in this way play a major role in the sustainability of food crops.

 Thanks to private initiatives, a significant part of historic varietal diversity has been traced and is, for the time being, kept safe.